hubject/opcp/OPCP-1.0.0/docs/components/provisioning-certificate-pool.md

 ### 3. Delete a Provisioning Certificate

-In case the Provisioning Certificate under one PCID shall be removed from the ecosystem, the OEM may delete own it from the pool.
+In case the Provisioning Certificate under one PCID shall be removed from the ecosystem, the OEM that owns it may delete it from the pool.

 <!-- theme: info -->

 > This operations triggers the Contract Certificate Pool to delete all existing Contract Certificates linked to this Provisioning Certificate.
+See [Webhooks Service](#webhook-service)

 ### 4. Request a Provisioning Certificate